mikavilpas/solitaire/README.md

 To get connect cider (in emacs) to this repl, do `cider-connect` to port 7888.
 This connects to figwheel's environment, a clojure repl.
-To connect to the cljs repl, see test-runner.cljs.
+To connect to the cljs repl, see dev.cljs.
 It does this, namely:

 ```lisp
 (do